iggy-pigy/Algorithms-in-Python/README.md

 ## Testing

-For testing code I use *unittes* which is built into Python. *unittest* contains both a testing framework and a test runner.
+For testing a code I use *unittest* which has been built into the Python standard library. *unittest* contains both a testing framework and a test runner.

 ## Getting started